Paper and papermaking

 Paper is really easy to make by hand (try it for yourself) but people use so much of it that most is now

 Chart: Recycled paper (green line) has now overtaken woodpulp (brown line) as the main source of raw materials.
-Even so, very large amounts of wood are still consumed to make paper: roughly 150 million cubic meters of wood are used by the European paper industry each year (27 percent hardwood and 73 percent softwood), but only about 40 million cubic meters of that (less than a third) finds its way into papermills.
+In Europe (EU plus Norway and Switzerland), about 72 percent of paper was recycled in 2019, compared to just 40 percent in 1991.
+Even so, very large amounts of wood are still consumed to make paper: roughly 154 million cubic meters of wood are used by the European paper industry each year (28 percent hardwood and 72 percent softwood), but only about 40 million cubic meters of that (less than a third) finds its way into papermills as usable pulp.
 Chart based on statistics from

 Papermaking by hand

 The raw plant material is placed in a large vessel filled with water and literally

 beaten to a pulp to make a thick suspension of fibers called

 half-stuff.
 This is formed into sheets of paper using a very

 basic frame made of two parts: a metal mesh called a mold that

 sits inside a wooden frame known as a deckle (a bit like a

 picture frame).
 The mold and deckle are dipped into the half stuff

 and gently agitated so an even coating forms on top, with most of the